 Designed to integrate the areas of computer technology, systems analysis, and systems design in designing large scale computer-based application-oriented information systems.
-The course provides the knowledge and skills necessary to develop a logical design and implement an operational system from that design.
-Attention will focus on program design, file design, systems testing, and implementation and evaluation.
-Prerequisite: three credit hours in COBOL; CIS600 Computer Architecture and Software Systems (may be taken concurrently), CIS610 Information Analysis and Systems Development, and CIS650 Data Base Design.
+The course provides the knowledge and skills necessary to develop a logical design and implement an operational system for that design.
+Attention will focus on program design, file design, project management testing, and implementation.
+Prerequisite: three credit hours in an advanced procedural programming language; CIS600 Computer Architecture and Software Systems (may be taken concurrently), CIS610 Information Analysis and Systems Development, and CIS650 Data Base Design.